- Departments A to M

 Disabled Veteran Relief & Military Exemption

-Any veteran who qualifies will receive a reduced tax rate of $3 per hundred dollars of the assessed value on a single vehicle owned and regularly used by the veteran.
+NEW for 2021 Disabled Veterans who qualify under the provisions of the Code of Virginia and Norfolk City Ordinances can receive an exemption on their personal property tax for one vehicle.
+The exemption is available to any eligible veteran who has either lost the use of one or both legs, an arm or a hand, or who is blind or permanently and totally disabled, and the disability is certified by the Department of Veterans Affairs as 100% service connected.
+Any veteran who qualifies will receive an exemption on a single vehicle owned and regularly used by the veteran.
 In order to qualify, each veteran will need a copy of a written statement from the Department of Veterans Affairs, designating or classifying that the veteran meets the requirements of the Code of Virginia, and that the disability is service connected.

 - I am active duty military, so do I owe this tax?

 If the vehicle is in your name only and you are Non-Virginia resident, you qualify for exemption.
 However, you must provide us with a current L.E.S.
 (Leave and Earnings Statement) or W-2.
 If you are taxed for multiple years, you must provide an LES or W-2 for each year.

 - I am active duty military and my spouse, who is not in the military, is listed on the vehicle.
 Do I still owe this tax?

 On December 31, 2018, Congress enacted the Veterans Benefits and Transition Act.
 This federal legislation amends the service member Civil Relief Act to provide that the spouse of a service member may elect to use the same residence for tax purposes as that of the service member.
 This change became effective January 1, 2019.
 View (PDF).

 To qualify for this exemption you must provide the following documentation.

 - Current LES or W-2.
 If you are being taxed for multiple years, we need an LES or W-2 for each year.